Chart Color Schemes

 Brunswick East shows strong educational performance, ranking in the upper quartile nationally when assessed across multiple qualification and achievement indicators

-Educational participation is high, with 27.1% of residents currently enrolled in formal education.
-This includes 13.2% in tertiary education, 4.5% in primary education, and 3.9% pursuing secondary education.
+Educational participation is notably high in the area, with 27.1% of residents currently enrolled in formal education.
+This includes 13.2% pursuing tertiary education, 4.5% primary education, and 3.9% secondary education.

 Frequently Asked Questions - Education